AngleProtocol/angle-docs/guides/app-guides/agEUR/swap.md

 Angle stablecoins can be bought from the [swap and buy page](https://app.angle.money/swap) of the Angle app.
 This page leaves two main possibilities:

-- swap: that is to say buy or sell through an on-chain transaction
+- swap: that is to say buy or sell through an onchain transaction
 - on-ramp/off-ramp: that is to say buy or sell with a credit card or a bank transfer

 ## Swap

-The app integrates 1inch (which integrates agEUR's native mint & burn mechanism on Ethereum) to provide the best rates to buy or sell Angle stablecoins from an on-chain transaction.
+The app integrates 1inch (which integrates agEUR's native mint & burn mechanism on Ethereum) to provide the best rates to buy or sell Angle stablecoins from an onchain transaction.

-### Buying on-chain
+### Buying onchain

-Here are the steps to buy on-chain:
+Here are the steps to buy onchain:

 1. Go to the [Swap page](https://app.angle.money/swap) of the app.
 2. Select the `Swap` toggle